therebelrobot/simple-blog-server/docs/ARCHITECTURE.md

 ### Caching eviction policies and data consistency

 Use a cache eviction policy that balances between data consistency and cache hit rate.
-Use cache invalidation techniques to ensure that the data in the cache is consistent with the data in the database.
+Cache invalidation techniques can be used to ensure that the data in the cache is consistent with the data in the database.

 ### Handling spikes in traffic or sudden surges in demand

 Use auto-scaling to increase the capacity of the server during spikes in traffic.
-Consider using a CDN to distribute the load and reduce the load on the server.
+A CDN can be used to distribute the load and reduce the load on the server.
 Use queuing techniques to handle sudden surges in demand and prevent overload.